 When you look at Openshift versions take particular care in the supported Openshift version: is it Openshift 2.x, 3.x or 4.x.
 You should keep any versions prior to 4.x at an arms length.
 Then you can only pray that Red Hat does not make any more breaking changes or worse, invent new names for Openshift to confuse you.

 If you don't want or can't pay subscription fees to Red Hat you should go with the open source OKD.
-If you need support, certification or additional features then prepare to shell out money to Red Hat.
-It is probably worth it in the end.
+The downside is you are running what is essentially beta-quality software: it probably works fine, but sometimes it might break.

 And folks: remember to use infrastructure as code tools to manage your Openshift clusters.